 Nanit uses your home Wi-Fi network to connect to the Nanit app and cloud.
 Most modern routers are configured with two frequency bands, 2.4 and 5GHz.
 For the best experience with Nanit, we recommend pairing to a 2.4 GHz network.
 Nanit is compatible with both the 2.4GHz and 5GHz Wi-Fi frequencies, but the hardware and backend service processes are optimized for 2.4GHz.

 If you’re experiencing an unstable or intermittent connection to Nanit, or less than ideal audio feedback, your Nanit may be connected to your home’s 5GHz Wi-Fi network, and we suggest switching to your 2.4GHz network instead.

 Am I connected to 2.4GHz, 5GHz, or both?

 Most routers broadcast separate Wi-Fi networks for the 2.4 or 5GHz band, or broadcast one Wi-Fi network that uses both bands.
-If you see two similar network names while pairing your Nanit, you’ll need to distinguish the 2.4GHz network from the 5GHz network.
+If you see two similar network names when connecting to your home Wi-Fi on your devices you most likely have separate 2.4 and 5 GHz bands.
+Before pairing your Nanit, you’ll need to distinguish the 2.4GHz network from the 5GHz network.
 Sometimes, you can tell by looking at the network name.
 Routers typically create two Wi-Fi networks with numbers indicating which band each one uses.
 So you might see something like “HappyBaby” (2.4GHz) and “HappyBaby-5G” (5GHz) in the list of available networks.
+Make sure your phone is paired to your 2.4 GHz network before starting the pairing process.